CalvinHartwell/canonical-kubernetes-sonatype-nexus/README.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'
 ```

+Now that we have a cluster, we can deploy Nexus on top and configure the cluster to use private registry.

 ## Downloading Sonatype Nexus Registry

 Sonatype ships Nexus as two different versions: an OSS (Opensource) release and as a Pro release for which Sonatype provides support.